pupupeter/database-/README.md

 If you use python, it can be sucessfully updated in the mysql.Rest assured!

-But in order to  play it for , i suggest that you should check again
+But in order to  play it for save , i suggest that you should check again